iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Yall need to wake up to the truth yall sheep downloading this app and believeing this pandemic<br> :date: __2021-07-10 15:24:05__

 > Tracking app.<br> :date: __2021-06-12 07:48:08__

 > Because this app is state specific, it does little good since I am traveling out of state about half the time.
 When I am in MN I live alone and would prefer to turn the Bluetooth off when home or out of state since there is zero chance of exposure but that is not an option without frequent notice that I need to turn Bluetooth on.<br> :date: __2021-05-24 23:30:09__